Closing the Gap between TD Learning and Supervised Learning with $Q$-Conditioned Maximization: Baseline Details

 \item For goal data augmentation methods, we include SGDA \citep{yang2023swapped} and TGDA \citep{ghugare2024closing}.
 SGDA proposes a method that randomly choose augmented goals from different trajectories.
 TGDA employs $k$-means \citep{lloyd1982least} to cluster the goal and certain states into a group, and samples goals from later stages of these state trajectories as augmented goals.
 We employ these two goal data augmentation methods in conjunction with DT and RvS as baseline comparisons;

-\item For sequence modeling methods, we include DT \citep{chen2021decision}, EDT \citep{wu2023elastic}, CGDT \citep{wang2024critic} and Reinformer \citep{zhuang2024reinformer}.
+\item For sequence modeling methods, we include DT \citep{chen2021decision}, EDT \citep{wu2023elastic}, CGDT \citep{wang2024critic}, Reinformer \citep{zhuang2024reinformer} and QT (1-step) \citep{hu2024q}.
 DT is a classic sequence modeling method that utilizes a Transformer architecture to model and reproduce sequences from demonstrations, integrating a goal-conditioned policy to convert Offline RL into a supervised learning task.
 Despite its competitive performance in Offline RL tasks, the DT falls short in achieving trajectory stitching \citep{brandfonbrener2022does}.
 EDT is a variant of DT that lies in its ability to determine the optimal history length to promote trajectory stitching.
-But it does not incorporates the RL objective that maximizes returns to enhance the model \citep{liu2024didi,zhuang2024reinformer} and its stitching capabilities are limited \citep{kim2024adaptive}.
+But it does not incorporates the RL objective that maximizes returns to enhance the model \citep{zhuang2024reinformer} and its stitching capabilities are limited \citep{kim2024adaptive}.
 Reinformer is similar to our work; however, it exhibits limited stitching capabilities due to the absence of $Q$-value, resulting in a significant performance gap compared to TD-based RL methods.
+QT introduces Q-value regularization to optimize action selection on top of DT and excels in handling long time horizons and sparse reward tasks.
+We selected the 1-step variant of QT, which is most closely aligned with our approach, for comparison and denote it as QT (1-step).

-\item For TD-based RL methods, we include CQL~\cite{kumar2020conservative} and IQL~\cite{kostrikov2021offline}.
+\item For TD-based RL methods, we include CQL~\citep{kumar2020conservative} and IQL~\citep{kostrikov2021offline}.
 CQL and IQL are classical offline RL methods that utilize dynamic programming.
 This trick endows them with stitching properties \citep{cheikhi2023statistical,ghugare2024closing}.

 \end{itemize}